 Height: 24 inches

 A spreading, sprawling broadleaf evergreen vine for almost any screening or coverage application, certainly one of the best; numerous and varied varieties are available

-Wintercreeper has green foliage.
+Wintercreeper has rich green evergreen foliage on a plant with a spreading habit of growth.
 The glossy oval leaves remain green throughout the winter.
-The flowers are not ornamentally significant.
 It produces pink capsules from mid to late fall.